Story Led Engagement

-We thrive on collaboration and over the past few years have enjoyed working with a range of organisations and communities to deliver story-focused projects.
-These have included the National Maritime Museum Cornwall, the Rhoda Mary Project, the Hall for Cornwall, Kestle Barton, the Devon and Channel Shellfishermen Association, the Cornwall Heritage Trust and the Institute of Cornish Studies.
+We thrive on collaboration and have enjoyed working with a range of organisations and communities to deliver story-led engagement.
+These have included the National Maritime Museum Cornwall, the Rhoda Mary Project, the Hall for Cornwall, Kestle Barton, the Devon and Channel Shellfishermen Association, the Cornwall Heritage Trust, the Bude Climate Partnership and the Institute of Cornish Studies.

 In March 2017, the National Maritime Museum Cornwall launched ‘Tattoo: British Tattoo Art Revealed’.
 We approached Storylines to help us deliver an innovative programme of community engagement events to support this exhibition.
 The aim of the project, Tattoo Tales, was to meet with different community groups, record their tattoos and the stories behind them.
 The stories will form content for the exhibition and provide a platform for community voices within the museum.